particle-iot/docs/src/content/boron.md

 layout: landing.hbs
 ---

-# Particle Boron: LTE + Bluetooth + Mesh
+# Particle Boron: LTE + Bluetooth

 ![Image of the Boron Kit](/assets/images/boron-kit-docs-crop.jpg)

-The Boron LTE is a powerful LTE CAT-M1 enabled development kit that can act as either a standalone cellular device or LTE enabled gateway, repeater, or endpoint for a Particle Mesh networks.
+The Boron LTE is a powerful LTE CAT-M1 enabled development kit for cellular networks.

 Equipped with the Nordic nRF52840 and u-blox SARA 410 processors, the Boron has built-in battery charging circuitry which makes it easier to connect a Li-Po battery and 20 mixed signal GPIOs to interface with sensors, actuators, and other electronics.